still-forest/proper-date.js/README.md

 ## package.json to look for this library there.
 You will want to add `.yalc` to your `.gitignore`,
 ## and be sure to change back to the real published version before shipping.
 yalc add @jszymanowski/proper-date.js

+# As needed: update the locally "published" package
+yalc update @jszymanowski/proper-date.js
+yalc update # all packages in yalc.lock

 ```